textadventures/quest/docs/copy_and_paste_code.md

 The important point here is that this is just text, so it can be copy-and-pasted from one place to another just like any other text - even if you never type a single line yourself.

+### Create a new function (commands are similar)

+Right click in the left pane, and select add function.
+Give it the right name (same capitalisation, etc.).
+Bottom of the stuff on the right is Script.
+Click on the seventh icon (_Code view_) if off-line.
+If you are working on-line, click the "Code view" button at the bottom.
+You should now get a text box below.
+Just paste the code into this box.

+Click on _Code view_ again, and you should see the normal Quest view.
+If you see some red text, something has gone wrong.
+Check that you copy-and-pasted the whole code and nothing but the code (though it could even be a mistake in the code).

+You may need to set the return type or add parameters - see what the forum post says.
+To add a parameter, just click on the plus by the word "Parameters".
+Make sure you give the exact names specified and in the same order.

+### The start script

+Go to the "game" object, and the Script tab.
+At the top is the Script section.
+As before, click on the _Code view_ icon.
+You should now get a text box below.
+Just paste the code into this box.
+If there is already some text there, paste the new text underneath it.

+### Verb on an object

+Go to the specific object, and the Verbs tab.
+Click "Add", and type in the verb.
+Make sure the verb is selected, under the box, click on "Print a message" and select instead "Run a script".
+As before, click on the _Code view_ icon.
+You should now get a text box below.
+Just paste the code into this box.

+### Script as attribute

+Go to the specific object, and the Attributes tab.
+Click "Add" in the lower section, and type in the name of the attribute.
+Make sure the attribute is selected, under the box, click on "String" and select instead "Script".
+As before, click on the _Code view_ button.
+You should now get a text box below.
+Just paste the code into this box.

+_You cannot do this when editing on-line._

 The GUI vs Code
 ---------------